2000 Wilkinsburg shooting: Aftermath

 A month after Taylor's killing spree, a white man named Richard Baumhammers shot to death five minorities in a racially motivated shooting spree in Pittsburgh, Pennsylvania.
 Due to the close proximity, timing, and overall similarities media outlets compared Taylor and Baumhammers during multiple news reports.
 Related to the Baumhammers case, Baumhammers' father, who opposed the death penalty, attended Taylor's trial.

 In 2005, the Pennsylvania Supreme Court upheld Taylor's death sentence and rejected a new trial.
 In January 2006, Pennsylvania Governor Ed Rendell signed a death warrant ordering Taylor to be executed on February 28 of that year via lethal injection.
 For unknown reasons, the execution was halted.

-Taylor is still alive as of today, currently incarcerated at State Correctional Institution – Phoenix.
+Taylor was incarcerated at State Correctional Institution – Phoenix.
+On April 2, 2024, he died of natural causes at age 63.
+Kroll's widow was ecstatic and relieved upon hearing the news but added that Taylor's death ultimately did not change anything.